 - Wholly-owned CUSOs

 NACUSO membership is open to credit unions without established CUSOs.
 Your annual membership will more than pay for itself when you take advantage of NACUSO resources, networking opportunities, and collaborative events.
 E-mail Denise Wymore at Denise@nacuso.org for more info or simply complete the online form below.
 NACUSO memberships are corporate, and can be utilized by any member of your organization.
 Membership is open to all credit union industry participants.
 Your corporate membership is billed annually and provides you with many benefits.
 View NACUSO Membership Benefits Brochure

-For a limited time only, credit unions, CUSOs and service providers can join NACUSO at a special discount of 50% off (discount applies to the Primary and Contributory memberships).
+For a limited time only, credit unions and CUSOs can join NACUSO at a special discount of 50% off (discount applies to the $995 Primary memberships only).